CollinsLemeke/Autism-Facial-Emotion-Classification/README.md

 ## License

-MIT License.
-Free to use, modify, and distribute.
+**Code: MIT.** Free to use, modify, and distribute.
 See [LICENSE](LICENSE) for full terms.

-The Autistic Children Emotions dataset has its own licence and terms of use, separate from this code.
-Please refer to the [original Kaggle dataset page](https://www.kaggle.com/) for dataset licensing details.
+**Data:** The Autistic Children Emotions dataset has its own licence and terms of use, separate from this code, and is not redistributed here.
+Refer to the original Kaggle dataset page for licensing details.

 ---